The Bioscopy Conference 2026 will be held at UiT The Arctic University of Norway in beautiful Tromsø from 15 to 17 June.

 • Translational & Clinical Research: From bench to bedside

-Imaging & Analytical Themes
+Imaging & Analytical

 • Advanced Imaging & Microscopy: Hardware, probes & novel modalities